What Recruitment Can Learn From Sales

 Key to this is sourcing via multiple channels such as active social media searches and job advertisements in relevant career sites.
 Another popular approach is attending industry fairs, meet-ups and hackathons to connect with possible candidates in person.

 The results that Infineon has seen since implementing this strategy are nothing short of breathtaking.
 Between the fiscal years of 2013/2014 and 2016/2017, Infineon went from filling 326 openings per year to 1,600.
-Underlining this increased influx of talent is a significant decrease in external headhunter costs, which dropped 78% over this three-year window.
+Underlining this increased influx of talent is a significant decrease in external headhunter costs, which dropped 78 percent over this three-year window.

 Undoubtedly their vision was an unmitigated success, a fact only reinforced by their winning the 2017 HR Excellence Award for their outstanding talent acquisition strategy.